ToshioCP/Gtk4-tutorial/gfm/sec13.md

 2. The caller connects the handler (left bottom in the diagram) and the signal "open-response".
 3. It calls `tfe_text_view_open` to prompt the user to select a file from GtkFileChooserDialog.
 4. The dialog emits a signal and it invokes the handler `open_dialog_response`.
-5. The handler reads the file and inserts the text into GtkTextBuffer and emits a signal to inform the response status.
+5. The handler reads the file and inserts the text into GtkTextBuffer and emits a signal to inform the status as a response code.
-6. The handler outside TfeTextView receives the signal.
+6. The handler out of the TfeTextView instance receives the signal.

-## Get file function
+## Getting Gfile

 `gtk_text_view_get_file` is a simple function shown as follows.